 Industrial spray painters operate spray-painting equipment to apply protective coatings to manufactured items or structures.

-Duties & Tasks of a Industrial Spray Painter
+Duties & Tasks of an Industrial Spray Painter

 Industrial spray painters may perform the following tasks: